onzack/patch-operator/README.md

 The patch-operator uses a simple bash script with `kubectl patch` commands to update the image of a specific resource.
 The patch-operator is started as a Kubernetes cronJob with a default hourly schedule.

 This project is in alpha stage.
+Use with caution.

 # Installation
 Install the patch-operator Helm Chart: